madpiano/2019-432/slides/class17/README.md

 4. In building an imputation, when should we include knots as part of fit.mult.impute?
 5. What were some of the most appealing or interesting visualizations people came up with this year in Homework 4?
 6. How do we build the maps shown in our Class 15 README?

-I also intend to fix a typo that Joseph and Julia independently found in Section 15.11.1 of the Course Notes "here(lrm)" should be "here(ols)".
-But I have to do that from home.

 ## Next Journal Club Session is Thursday April 4